By Susan L. Brown and I-Fen Lin

 At the other end of the spectrum, those without adequate economic resources or who are in poor health face a tremendous struggle following divorce.
 Now they must go it alone without the buffer of social and economic support that spouses provide.
 Older adults are unlikely to recoup financial losses associated with divorce, and this is particularly true for women who were out of the labor force for decades.
 A woman who divorces in her 20s and 30s may experience a financial loss, but she has time to improve her earnings power, often through increased education or longer work hours, and she also has a better chance of remarrying someone with higher income than her first husband.
 For older women, the time horizon is simply too short-they can’t spend 20 years in the labor force building up their savings.

 Our research shows that, on average, gray divorceds have only 20 percent as much wealth as older married couples.
 Older divorceds are also disadvantaged relative to widoweds.
 The net wealth of those who were widowed after age 50 is more than twice as high as the net wealth of gray divorceds.
 In short, individuals who divorce later in life and remain single typically do not enjoy the economic cushion that marrieds and even widoweds experience.
-And Social Security payments do not close the gap—on average, gray divorceds can count on less than $14,000 per year from Social Security.
+And when it comes to divorce and Social Security benefits, Social Security payments do not close the gap-on average, gray divorceds can count on less than $14,000 per year from Social Security.

 Today, one out of every four people experiencing divorce is over age 50.
 Nearly one in ten is 65 or older.
 This raises critical questions about how gray divorce is reshaping the aging experience in the U.S. Although for some older adults a gray divorce may be liberating, for others who are less advantaged it is a devastating experience with long-term negative consequences for their own lives and for society as a whole.
 It is essential that we investigate in more detail the distinctive dynamics of late life divorce, along with the factors that allow some adults, but not others, to successfully steer their marriages through the new terrain of aging in contemporary America.